robole/vscode-javascript-extensions/README.md

 ## Getting Started

-If you want to begin at the beginning, you can read the [Your First Extension](https://code.visualstudio.com/api/get-started/your-first-extension) guide.
+In the article [Writing VS Code extensions in JavaScript](https://blog.logrocket.com/writing-vs-code-extensions-in-javascript/), I start at the beginning and discuss how to set-up a project, and create the [Hello World Minimal](helloworld-minimal) example featured here.

-I have added a minimal example of the boilerplate project the guide uses.
-It may be easier to understand - [Hello World Minimal](helloworld-minimal).
+The [Hello World Minimal](helloworld-minimal) example is the same as the boilerplate project the official guide use, but it may be easier to understand as I omit unnecessary details and code.

 ## Examples